-Penal Code 647(i) PC makes it a misdemeanor in California to peek into an inhabited building while loitering on private property.
-The crime is referred to “peeking while loitering” or “unlawful peeking.”
-A conviction carries a penalty of up to 6 months in jail and a fine of up to $1000.00.
+Penal Code 647(i) PC is the California statute that makes it a misdemeanor to peek into an inhabited building while loitering on private property.
+The crime is commonly referred to as “peeking while loitering” or “unlawful peeking.”
+A conviction is a misdemeanor up to 6 months in jail and a fine of up to $1000.00.

-The offense is a form of disorderly conduct in California and also sometimes called “prowling“.
+The offense is considered a form of disorderly conduct in California and also sometimes called “prowling“.

 - Tom sneaks into his neighbor’s backyard.
 While in the yard, he looks through the bedroom window and watches as his neighbors make love.